KY7437/G01Final/README.md

 ### TTS Listening
 - One by one sentence TTS(huggingface)
+  - App Discriptions
     - Users of this app can choose which sentences they want to listen, as much as they want.
     - TTS that accounts one sentence by one will enable for students to do specific activities; shadowing, reading after TTS, since it will offer them more percise pronunciations, stresses(accents), and intonations.
+  - Advantage:
   - Concern: it may not good for understanding the passage as whole.

 - Full TTS(huggingface)
+  - App Discription
     - Press the button to listen through the whole passage, non-stop.
     - Full version of TTS can be used for practicing scanning or skimming.
   - Concern: it may not good for understanding the sentences respectively.

 ### Summary the passage